 A patient who does not have insurance.
-Also, if you are receiving services from a particular health care provider who is not covered in your plan, you are expected to self-pay for medical services.
+Also, if you are receiving services from a particular health care provider who isthat are not within network or are not covered services for your planecovered in your plan, you are expected to self-pay for these medical services.

 A physician who specializes in a specific area of medicine.